 Woodlynn Village - Woodlynn Village is located in Maplewood, Minnesota and contains 59 units.
-The tax-exempt mortgage revenue bond owned by the Partnership is a private activity housing bond issued in conjunction with the syndication of LIHTCs.
-The bond has an outstanding principal amount of \$4.5 million and has a base interest rate of 6.0% per annum.
+The mortgage revenue bond owned by the Partnership is a private activity housing bond issued in conjunction with the syndication of LIHTCs.
+The bond has an outstanding principal amount of \$4.4 million and has a base interest rate of 6.0% per annum.
 The bond does not provide for contingent interest.
-Woodlynn Village's operations resulted in net operating income of \$399,000 and \$402,000 before payment of bond debt service on net revenue of approximately \$606,000 and \$599,000 in 2012 and 2011 respectively.
-The decrease in net operating income is due primarily to an increase in real estate taxes and utility expenses offset by a slight increase in economic occupancy.
-The property is current on principal and interest payments on the Partnership's bond as of December 31, 2012.
+Woodlynn Village's operations resulted in net operating income of \$395,000 and \$399,000 before payment of bond debt service on net revenue of approximately \$617,000 and \$606,000 in 2013 and 2012 respectively.
+The property is current on principal and interest payments on the Partnership's bond as of December 31, 2013.